ymlasu/para-atm/README.md

 ### Install para-atm Python package

-Installation is handled via the `setup.py` script in the `src` directory.
+Installation is handled via the `setup.py` script in the base directory.
 If using a virtual environment, activate the appropriate virtual environment as described above.
-Then navigate to the `src` directory and run the following command:
+Then navigate to the base directory of the code and run the following command:

 ```
 python setup.py develop